adswerve/google_analytics_flattener_ga4/README.md

 ## Backfilling steps

 **The following steps are only required if you plan to backfill historical tables.**
+1. Make sure that you performed the steps from [backfilling prerequisites](#backfilling-prerequisites).

-2. Modify values in the configuration section of tools/pubsub_message_publish.py accordingly.  **Suggestion:** Use a small date range to start, like yesterday only.
+2. Modify values in the configuration section of `tools/pubsub_message_publish.py` accordingly.  **Suggestion:** Use a small date range to start, like yesterday only.
 3. From a gcloud command prompt, authenticate the installing user using command:
    ```gcloud auth application-default login```